Eyelid Correction Surgery (Entropion / Ectropion Repair)

 After the Operation

-- Swelling and bruising are normal.
+- Swelling and bruising are normal and expected.

-- Use cold compresses to reduce swelling.
+- Cold compresses may reduce swelling.

 Stitches and Follow-Up